Normal view

 • Different images or testimonials

-For example, in Thrive Optimize, I ran a test where I changed the color of the call-to-action (CTA) button on a landing page.
-After editing the variation, I split traffic between versions and started the A/B test.
+For example, I ran a test in Thrive Optimize where I changed the color of the call-to-action button on a landing page.
+After editing the variation, I split the traffic between both versions and let the test run.

 Set up and start A/B test

-For example, you might find that a shorter headline keeps users engaged longer, or that moving your CTA higher on the page increases conversions.
+You might find that a shorter headline keeps users engaged longer, or that placing your CTA higher on the page increases conversions.

-Most A/B testing tools will automatically show the winning version once enough data has been collected, helping you continuously improve your site without guessing.
+Most A/B testing tools will automatically switch to the winning version once enough data is collected, helping you continuously improve your site’s performance.

-For details on how to do it, refer to our guide on how to do A/B split testing in WordPress.
+For details on how to do it, just see our guide on how to do A/B split testing in WordPress.

 🧑💻 Pro Tip: I recommend starting with high-impact pages, such as your homepage, sales page, or lead capture forms, where even a small improvement can make a significant difference.